keruiduo/SupplMat_JASA_2024/README.md

 4. dataset(final).Lexibank.lexicon.csv --> Data on lexical forms (non-interjections) extracted from Lexibank in the languages where interjections were collected.
 Same columns as for  'dataset(final).ASJP.lexicon.csv'

-5. Data sources for interjections.ods --> Sources for the collection of the interjections
+5. Data sources for interjections.csv --> Sources for the collection of the interjections.
+Columns from left to right:
+   - World region where the language is spoken (AREA)
+   - Name of the language (LANGUAGE)
+   - Glottocode of the language (GLOTTOCODE)
+   - Source of data (SOURCE)
+   - URL of the source (LINK TO SOURCE)
+   - URL of the database (DATABASE)

 6. Vocalizations.csv --> Experimental data on vocalizations, with in the columns from left to right for each observation:
    - Name of the file containing the audio recording (file)